 Preheat the smoker to 120C/250F and load the smoker with hickory chips.

 Combine the brown sugar, smoked paprika, salt, garlic powder, onion powder, pepper, chili pepper, and cumin in a bowl.
-Coat the chicken wings with spices, drizzle them with olive oil, and let them rest for 5 minutes.
+Coat the chicken wings with spices, drizzle them with olive oil, and let them rest for 30 minutes.
+The wings should look evenly coated with a visible layer of spice (no bare patches).
+Press the rub in with your hands rather than just sprinkling.

 Place the wings in the smoker and cook for around 90 minutes, or until they reach an internal temperature of 165F.

-Baste the wings with the barbecue sauce and cook for a further 5-10 more minutes, until the skin becomes crispy.
+Baste the wings with the barbecue sauce and cook for a further 5-10 minutes, until the skin becomes crispy.
+The skin should look deep brown and feel slightly tacky to the touch.
+The meat should pull cleanly away from the bone with gentle pressure.
+If it’s resisting, give it another 5 minutes.

 Video